AmerM264/Udacity-Datascientist-Project/Blog Post.md

 ![Female_%_each_Country](Female_per_country.JPG)

 Conclusion
 Fom the above result, we can conclude that the top three countries: (United States, India, United Kingdom) have the highest response rate from females which might indicate that these countries are better suited for females to work in

+To see more about this analysis, see the link to my Github available [here](https://github.com/AmerM264/Udacity-Datascientist-Project/blob/main/Stack_Overflow_Analysis.ipynb).